-I’ve seen a lot of ways to get the lead secured on the hook; many of them use super glue, which is an unnecessary step, and most use the same thin thread that you are tying the rest of the fly with.
-Both of these methods waste time, and although I enjoy tying, I enjoy fishing a whole lot more.
+I’ve seen a lot of ways to secure lead to the hook.
+Many of them use super glue, which is an unnecessary step, and most use the same thin thread that’s used to tie the rest of the fly.
+Both of these methods waste time.
+And although I enjoy tying, I enjoy fishing a whole lot more.

-My primary reason for tying all my own flies is because I like all of my patterns tied a specific way.
-In particular, I like to know exactly how much each nymph or streamer weighs, but I’ve also fished my go-to patterns for so long that if I don’t have a copper rib and a red collar on my Bead Head Pheasant Tail, for example, my confidence gets shaky.
-Point is, that at the vise (just as on the stream) I’m always trying to be as efficient as possible.
+My primary reason for tying all my own flies is because I like my patterns tied a specific way.
+In particular, I like to know exactly how much each nymph or streamer weighs.
+But I’ve also fished my go-to patterns for so long that if I don’t have a copper rib and a red collar on my Bead Head Pheasant Tail, for example, my confidence gets shaky.
+Point is, that at the vise (just as on the stream) I aim to be as efficient as possible.

-If you add weight to your flies in the form of beads and/or lead, check this out.
+If you add weight to your flies in the form of beads and/or lead, try it this way . . .

 I tie almost everything with 8/0 Uni-Thread, but I always have a second bobbin threaded with 210 denier, flat, waxed nylon, and that’s what I use for securing the lead wire to the hook, covering it, and quickly building a tapered body.
 I like waxed nylon for this because it doesn’t slip while I’m laying the wraps, and the flat, 210 denier lays out wide making the job so much quicker than if you are using a thinner or rounder thread.

-Finally, wrap over the lead and then build a nice smooth taper.
-The 210 denier is wide enough that it won’t go down between the cracks of the lead, and since those lead wraps can’t slide apart, the wide thread will just lay on top of the cracks and fill them in, easily covering the lead.
+Finally, wrap over the lead and build a nice smooth taper.
+The 210 denier is wide enough that it won’t dig down between the cracks of the lead, and since those lead wraps can’t slide apart, the wide thread lays on top of the cracks and fills them in, easily covering the lead.